 Lost Canyon, Wisconsin

-The remarkable canyon offers the visitors to enjoy horse and buggy ride and experience adventure.
+The remarkable canyon offers the visitors to enjoy horse and buggy rides and experience adventure.
 The horse-drawn carriage tour lasts for 15-20 minutes and can hold 10-16 people.

 The canyon is situated on the south shore of Lake Delton.
 So, apart from spending time in the canyon, there are plenty of other things to enjoy in the area.
 It is a perfect destination for family trips, even for big families.
 There are some of the best Airbnbs in Wisconsin Dells where you can have a great stay after exploring the canyon.